ocurrent/obuilder/README.md

     $ obuilder build -f example.spec . --store=zfs:tank

-To use Btrfs directory `/mnt/btrfs` for the build cache, use `--store=btrfs:/mnt/btrfs`.
+To use Btrfs directory `/mnt/btrfs` for the build cache, use `--store=btrfs:/mnt/btrfs` or specify a directory for Rsync to use `--store=rsync:/rsync`.

 ## Notes